its-the-vibe/Poppit/README.md

 4. It executes each command sequentially in the specified directory
 5. Command output (stdout/stderr) is logged
 6. If a command fails, execution stops and the error is logged
-7. After all commands complete (success or failure), a completion message is published to Redis
+7. After all commands complete (success or failure), a completion message is published to Redis, including a TTL field
 8. The completion message is formatted for [SlackLiner](https://github.com/its-the-vibe/SlackLiner) to send to Slack

 ## Completion Messages